broketech/okrobot/README.md

 ### Use

 Wire up a function.
 See if it works.
-Add to it is you want.
+Add to it as you want.
 Currently the two main functions pulls last 200 tweets from a query, stripping all visually problematic formatting, then feeds into npm module markov-strings, sorts out the best scored string,